sjoshihypen/sjoshihypen/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently pursuing bachelors of computer application from ggsipu,dwar
+- 🔭 I’m currently pursuing bachelors of computer application from ggsipu,dwarka,New Delhi
 - 🌱 I’m currently learning java + python
 - 📫 How to reach me:
      Gmail    : sushantjoshi800@gmail.com